msjimc/RunningWindowsProgramsOnLinux/nobara.md

 ## Installing Winetricks and .Net runtime

-Winetricks may already be installed the command:
+Winetricks may already be installed and the command:

 > winetricks